 Well, according to SANDAG (San Diego Association of Governments), it has been estimated that the construction costs will be somewhere around 80-88 million dollars!
 One of the high costs is the unknown quality of sand and soil that needs to be removed.
 There have been industrial and residential wastes and treated and untreated sewage that has been released into the lagoon throughout the many years.

 Do you remember how I mentioned that the weir was put into place so there would be no tidal mudflats near the homes?
-This complaint was taken to heart, and as a compromise, they will dig deeper around the homes, thus making sure that there will always be water present during the changing of the tides.
+This complaint was taken to heart, and as a compromise, they will dig deeper around the houses, thus making sure that there will always be water present during the changing of the tides.

 Other Things to See at the Buena Vista Lagoon

-Update– I visited the weir on January 31, 2021, and was so surprised by what I saw!
+Update– I visited the weir on January 31, 2021, and was surprised by what I saw!
 We had quite a bit of rain this past week, and it shows.
 Take a look!

 - San Diego Lagoons and Nature Centers